BoE's Haldane say better run companies would boost growth

 The UK economy would have been a 100 billion pounds ($170 billion) smaller had the Bank of England not taken such extraordinary steps, Haldane said.

 "Without those steps, I think that all of us collectively would have been significantly, absolutely, worse off," Haldane said.
-"The alternative would have been worse still.
+"The alternative would have been worse still." ($1 = 0.5925 British Pounds)

 (Reporting by Huw Jones; Editing by Ruth Pitchford)